nylar357/tabliss_css/README.md

 **To remove a custom style**, simply delete the code from the `Custom CSS` box in the Tabliss settings.
 ## Included Themes

-*(Optional: You can list the specific themes/files here)*

-*   Browse the different `.css` files in the repository to see the available styles.
-Each file might contain comments explaining its purpose.

-## Contributing

-Feel free to suggest improvements, report issues, or contribute your own themes via Pull Requests!

 ## Previews